NewNew Blog PostRead more

 New Horizons

-Unexplored dimensions and adjacent questions worth pursuing.
-Every good answer opens new questions.
-This stage points toward the next inquiry.
+Unexplored dimensions and adjacent questions.
+Every answer opens new questions.

 Most AI systems optimize for confident, unified answers.
-QuestionCrafter takes a different path: Stage 10 explicitly surfaces where experts disagree and leaves that tension unresolved.
-The human gets to wrestle with genuine intellectual friction, not artificial consensus.
+Stage 10 does the opposite: it explicitly surfaces where experts disagree and leaves that tension unresolved.
+Genuine learning happens at the edge of uncertainty, not in the comfort of false consensus.

 Cognitive Approaches: Same Question, Different Minds